Gaming has seen explosive growth over the last decade — becoming a behemoth of an industry that’s worth over $200 billion.

 For blockchain games, this means developers need not always build everything from scratch within the game.
 For example, game devs can integrate a DEX into a web3 game for asset exchange or use an identity solution like ENS to allow users to log in and start playing the game.

 Gamers stand to gain a better user experience with all these components working together for them.

 Anything built on smart contracts is interoperable & permissionless by nature.
 This allows for in-game NFT assets to be used across multiple games and platforms, making them more versatile than traditional in-game assets.

 Rather than being locked into closed ecosystems, players can also buy, sell, and trade in-game items in open marketplaces.
 This creates a secondary market for in-game items, which can increase their value and provide players with ways to earn money from playing the game.

-Decentraland is a web3 gaming platform on Ethereum where gamers can own a 3D virtual ‘LAND’ completely.
+Decentraland is a blockchain gaming platform on Ethereum where gamers can own a 3D virtual ‘LAND’ completely.
 ‘Landowners’ can then create any experience ranging from casinos to conferences on their land and monetize them.

 Gamers can also interact with other lands to buy real estate, attend events, etc. bringing peer-to-peer communication to life.

 2. Gods Unchained